When a tree hits your roof or a pipe bursts at 2 AM, you need a contractor who documents everything your carrier needs.

 MHR coordinates mold remediation as part of water damage and storm repair projects.
 When mold is present or suspected, we bring in qualified remediation professionals and document the process for your insurance claim.
 Mold left untreated after water damage can create secondary health and structural issues, so we treat it as a priority.

-If your carrier’s approved scope doesn’t cover everything that needs to be repaired, we walk you through the gap between what’s covered and what’s needed.
-You’ll have a clear picture of what your policy pays for and what any out-of-pocket costs would look like before we start additional work.
+If your carrier's approved scope doesn't ca everything that needs to be repaired, we walk you through the gap between what's caed and what's needed.
+You'll have a clear picture of what your policy pays for and what any out-of-pocket costs would look like before we start additional work.
 No surprises.